jbaudru/DRIFT/README.md

 DRIFT (DRIve Fleet Tool) represents individual vehicles as discrete agents with unique trajectories and behavioral profiles, while simultaneously capturing aggregate traffic dynamics at the network level.
 It provides a flexible framework for transportation researchers to study mobility dynamics, congestion patterns, and network optimization.

+For detailed information about the implementation, algorithms, and theoretical background, please refer to the technical report: **[DRIFT - Technical Report - v1.pdf](doc/DRIFT%20-%20Technical%20report%20-%20v1.pdf)**

 ## Key Features

 ### 🚗 Agent-Based Mesoscopic Simulation